badlogic/vscode-dos-dev-extension/README.md

 ## Release Notes

+## [1.3.0]
+- Improve `DOS debug target` by not showing the Native Debug extensions internal console window.

 ## [1.2.0]
 - Fix `DOS run target` launch config on Windows.
 Need to run via a `.bat` file in Powershell to get the same behaviour.
 - Show `Waiting for debugger` when `gdb_start()` is called in a debug configuration.